-On twin-engine boats, an engine synchronization gauge can be used to synchronize the engine speed (rpm).
+On twin-engine boats, an engine synchronization gauge can be used to synchronize the engine speed (rpm) via CANBUS.
 This gauge allows the operator to adjust each engine throttle to operate at the same rpm to optimize boat performance.
+This gauge is rarely used on modern propulsion.
 See the manufacturer's information for operating instructions.